Iceland's Dimmuborgir Lava Field

 Estimated to have been created around 2,300 years ago by a series of volcanic events, Dimmuborgir is located East of Lake Myvatn but still within the Myvatn geothermal area.
 The lava field lies just below Hverfjall black sand mountain, some 82 km from Akureyri to the north.

-How to Get There?
+How to Get There

 When driving from Akureyri on the Ring Road, the journey will take about an hour, but there are some incredible stops on the way to make the trip worth your while.
 The immense Goðafoss is an unmissable attraction, or if you’re after some relaxation, the newly-opened Forest Lagoon spa lies just outside of Akureyri on the way to Lake Mývatn.
 Learn more and book your ticket today on their website.

-What to do near Dimmuborgir?
+What to do at Dimmuborgir?

 Surrounded by the highlights of the incredible Myvatn geothermal area, Dimmuborgir is a magical stop on a tour of the area.
 This is a great place to get up close and personal with the true power of the country’s geothermal energy.